kevin-albert/awkserver/Readme.md

 - `setLogLevel(level)` set the log level ("debug", "info", "error") (`src/log.awk`)
 - **NEW!** `parseJson(input, mapRef, keysRef)` parses the contents of a JSON string (`modules/json-parser.awk`)

+## Purpose
+This goal of this project is to provide users with the ability to bring up a very basic HTTP server with minimal effort.
+It does not do templating, security, or encryption, and no matter what you do the last character of every incoming request body will be dropped (due to how awk splits records).
+You have been warned.

 ## How it works
 The function `startAwkServer(port)` begins an infinite loop serving all incoming requests on a single thread.
 Requests are handled in this fashion:
-* Incoming request headers, query params, and endpoint are parsed.
+- Incoming request headers, query params, and endpoint are parsed.
-* Request body is buffered in memory.
+- Request body is buffered in memory.
-* Routing function lookup:
+- Routing function lookup:
-  * The server checks the routing table for a user defined route function (see `addRoute(method, endpoint, callback)` in `src/core.awk`)
+  - The server checks the routing table for a user defined route function (see `addRoute(method, endpoint, callback)` in `src/core.awk`)
-  * If no route exists, the server then tries to resolve the endpoint to a file in the static files directory (see `setStaticDirectory(dir)` above)
+  - If no route exists, the server then tries to resolve the endpoint to a file in the static files directory (see `setStaticDirectory(dir)` above)
-  * If that fails, the route is resolved to a 404 error.
+  - If that fails, the route is resolved to a 404 error.
-* The routing function is called.
+- The routing function is called.
 It is assumed that the routing function will set the response headers / status / body
-* The response is compiled and sent.
+- The response is compiled and sent.
-* Now we are ready to handle another request.
+- Now we are ready to handle another request.

 This request handling code can be found in `src/http.awk`